 WordPress is a very popular open-source content management system that helps you easily create and manage websites.
-Before using WordPress, we need to understand some basic concepts and terminology to better comprehend and utilize WordPress.
+Before using WordPress, we need to understand some basic concepts and terminology to better comprehend and use WordPress.

 What is a Content Management System?